phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim layout gracefully handle internationalized strings that are shorter than the English strings? (run with query parameter 'stringTest=X')
 - [ ] Does the sim stay on the sim page (doesn't redirect to an external page) when running with the query parameter 'stringTest=xss' (test passes if sim does not redirect, OK if sim crashes or fails to fully start).
 Only test on one desktop platform.
 - [ ] Make sure the string keys are all perfect, they are difficult to change after 1.0.0 is published.
 Strings keys should generally match the values, such as `{binaryProbability: "Binary Probability"}`.
-Screen sames should use "." instead of camelcase.
+Screen names should use `screen.screenName` instead of camelcase.
 Message patterns and long paragraphs will also use a different pattern.

 **Repository structure**